On viscosity solutions of path dependent PDEs: The main results

-The proof is reported in Section \ref{sect-peron} building on a partial comparison result derived in Subsection \ref{sect-partialcomparison}.

-\begin{rem} {\rm For technical reasons, we require a uniformly continuous function $g$ between $u^1_T$ and $u^2_T$, see Section \ref{sect-peron}.
-However, when one of $u^1$ and $u^2$ is in $C^{1,2}_b(\L)$, then we need neither the presence of such $g$ nor the existence of $\hat f$ , see Lemma \ref{lem-comparison} below. } \end{rem}
+The proof is reported in Section \ref{sect-peron} building on a partial comparison result derived in Section \ref{sect-partialcomparison}. \begin{rem} For technical reasons, we require a uniformly continuous function $g$ between $u^1_T$ and $u^2_T$; see Section \ref{sect-peron}.
+However, when one of $u^1$ and $u^2$ is in $C^{1,2}_b(\L)$, then we need neither the presence of such $g$ nor the existence of $\hat f$; see Lemma \ref{lem-comparison} below. \end{rem}

-\section{Some Proofs of the Main Results}
+\section{Some proofs of the main results}

 In this section we provide some proofs of the main results, and provide some more results.
 We leave the most technical part of the proof for the comparison principle to next section.